Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

     * New products and upcoming releases will also be annouced on the brands' social channels and links to them can be found in the footer of every page.

 * As a Fequent User, I want to be able to find out the latest news on what the company is doing.
-    * This information can be found on the company socail media, links to all platforms can be found in the footer of every page.
+    * This information can be found on the company social media, links to all platforms can be found in the footer of every page.
     * A clearly labelled About page is easy to find on every page and provides more information about the company, including links to relevant recent press articles.

 ### Manual (logical) Testing of all Elements and Functionality on Every Page: